ahleighton/OE-ephys-course/source/EEA/exday1.rst

   :align: center
   :target: https://tinyurl.com/y4r8nsnj

+.. container:: exercise

-1. Click on the image to go to the simulator.
+3A.
+Click on the image to go to the simulator.
 Right-click on the top wire in the circuit, and then select Edit to display the current through that wire.
 Double-click on either of the resistors to decrease their value and see how the current in the circuit responds.

 4. Resistors
 ###################################